Breaking the Cycle of Poverty: One Woman’s Story

 “Papa came at the right time,” Felicia says with a grateful smile.

-Like so many others, Felicia contracted COVID-19 a few months earlier and was experiencing residual effects.
+Like so many others at the time, Felicia contracted COVID-19 and was experiencing residual effects.
 She was constantly going back and forth from the pulmonologist to other doctors.
 Without a vehicle, she had to take the bus from her small town in Michigan to her appointments in a bigger city.
 Taking time off work was a challenge, and she was exhausted.

 Everything felt really hard—because it was.

-Felicia was trapped in a debilitating cycle.
+Felicia was getting trapped in the cycle of poverty.
 She was sick so she couldn’t go to work, and when she couldn’t work, she lost her job.
 When she lost her job, she didn’t have money for transportation, and without transportation, it was even harder to get work.

-This is called a cycle of unemployment and poverty, and for people like Felicia, once they end up trapped in this cycle, it’s almost impossible to get out of it.
-Cycles of unemployment and poverty are listed as social determinants of health (SDoH) because people trapped in them have a hard time getting and staying healthy.
+For people like Felicia, once they end up trapped in this cycle, it’s almost impossible to get out of it.
+Cycles of poverty are listed as social determinants of health (SDoH) because people trapped in them have a hard time getting and staying healthy.
 Those like Felicia often end up overly stressed, without access to health care, and prone to chronic disease.

 Thankfully, Felicia’s story isn’t a sad one.

-Instead, Felicia has broken the cycle of poverty and unemployment in a way that not only attests to her perseverance and work ethic, but also attests to her compassion and care for others.
+Felicia has broken the cycle of poverty in a way that not only attests to her perseverance and work ethic, but also attests to her compassion and care for others.
+Here's her story.

 It started when Felicia got a call from her health care plan, telling her about Papa.